CodeReaper/fastlane-plugin-covfefe/README.md

 ## About covfefe

-A templating engine for generating common file structures.
+A templating engine for generating common file structures like VIPER and MVVM.
+Note that templates are not included in this repo, only an example have been added for demonstration purposes.

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
-Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.
+Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane make name:MyName in:SomeFolder`.

-**Note to author:** Please set up a sample project to make it easy for users to explore what your plugin does.
-Provide everything that is necessary to try out the plugin in this project (including a sample Xcode/Android project if necessary)

 ## Run tests for this plugin